-On 1 February 2022, new regulations came into force in Scotland meaning that all homes must have interlinked fire alarms.
+On 1 February 2022, new Scottish fire safety regulations came into force meaning that all homes must have interlinked fire alarms.
 Scotland is the first UK nation to implement the change, which comes in response to the fire in Grenfell Tower, west London, where 72 people died.

 The rules apply to every home in Scotland, whether owner occupied or rented, and it is the responsibility of the property’s owner to implement them.
-So, in privately rented properties, the landlord must ensure smoke alarms meet the standard.
-This was already the case from rented properties – the change just extends the rules to all homes.
+In privately rented properties, the landlord must ensure smoke alarms meet the standard.
+This was already the case for rented properties – the change just extends the rules to all homes.

 To explain the rules around smoke alarms and how they apply to landlords in Scotland, we answer a few frequently asked questions about the issue.

-According to the regulations, every home must have one smoke alarm in the living room (or the room used most frequently) along with one smoke alarm in every hallway and on each landing.
-A heat alarm must be fitted in the kitchen.
-All these alarms should be ceiling mounted and they must be interlinked.
+To meet the new law, every home in Scotland must have one smoke alarm in the living room (or the room used most frequently) along with one smoke alarm in every hallway and on each landing.
+A heat alarm in the kitchen must also be installed.
+All alarms installed should be ceiling mounted and each alarm must be interlinked.

-In addition to the smoke and heat alarms, you must install a carbon monoxide detector in any room with a carbon-fuelled appliance such as a boiler, gas or coal fire, woodburning stove or flue.
+In addition to the smoke and heat alarms, you must also have a carbon monoxide detector in any room with a carbon-fuelled appliance such as a boiler, gas or coal fire, woodburning stove or flue.
 This does not need to be linked to your smoke alarm system.

 As the name suggests, interlinked alarms are connected to each other, usually wirelessly.
-This means that when one alarm sounds the others will too, making it more likely that people in the property will be alerted to a fire – possibly saving lives.
+Being interlinked means if one alarm sounds the interlinked smoke alarms will too, making it more likely that people in the property will be alerted to a fire – possibly saving lives.

 According to the Scottish government, you can choose to fit sealed battery alarms or mains-wired alarms.
 The battery type alarms have tamper-proof units containing long-life lithium batteries that last for up to 10 years.
 Mains-wired alarms should also be replaced this frequently.
 Both types of alarm are interlinked by radio frequency.
 While they are wireless, they do not need WiFi to operate.

-You may be able to fit sealed battery alarms yourself, however, mains-wired alarms require a qualified electrician.
+You may be able to fit sealed battery alarms yourself, however, mains-powered smoke alarms require a qualified electrician.

 There is more information in the Scottish government’s tolerable standard guidance for landlords.

-The estimated cost for a three-bedroom house needing three smoke alarms, one heat alarm and one carbon monoxide detector is £220, based on sealed battery alarms, which can be installed without needing an electrician.
+The estimated cost for a three-bedroom house needing three new smoke alarms installed, one heat alarm and one carbon monoxide detector is £220, based on sealed battery alarms, which can be installed without needing an electrician.

-The alarms within each flat need to be interlinked.
-They do not need to link to other properties in the building and alarms are not required in communal areas such as halls and stairways.
+Within each flat the smoke and heat alarms must be interlinked.
+They do not need to be interlinked to other properties in the building and alarms are not required in communal areas such as halls and stairways.